-Any student who has previously been expelled from a school, asked to leave a school, or left a school to avoid expulsion, shall not be admitted into CCS without written permission from our school chaplain.
+Any student who has previously been expelled from a school, asked to leave a school, or left a school to avoid expulsion, shall not be admitted into CCS without written permission from our school's Canonical Administrator.

 5. Students with Special Needs